 Dangerous Ingredients in Name Brand Feminine Wash

-While some brands of feminine products claim to be natural, most all of them contain ingredients that are not.
+While some brands of feminine products claim to be natural, most of them contain ingredients that are not.
 The chemicals that are in them could cause harm in the long run.
 Let’s take a look at the ingredients in one popular brand; the ingredients listed are octoxynol-9, citric acid, sodium benzoate, disodium EDTA, and fragrance.
 Here’s the breakdown:

 - Octoxynol-9: This is a known endocrine disruptor; potential breast cancer carcinogen; can cause issues such as itching, burning, and hives.